zixi-liu/RecSys/Knowledge-Base/Deep-Learning/README.md

 Combinatorial features also have sparse and dense representations.
 - An example of sparse representation is a CampaignId×MatchType feature, which is a one-hot vector of 10, 001 × 4 = 40, 004 dimensions.
 - An example of a dense representation counts how many ad clicks for a specific CampaignId and MatchType combination.
 The dimension for the dense representation is the same as its sparse counterpart.

+**Deep Crossing avoids using combinatorial features.
+It works with both sparse and dense individual features.**

+### Model Architecture

+The input is a set of individual features.
+The model has four types of layers including the Embedding, the Stacking, the Residual Unit, and the Scoring Layer.
+The objective function is log loss for our web-scale application but can be easily customized to soft-max or other functions.